andrewmackrodt/discord-bot/README.md

 **Operating System**: 🍏 macOS or 🐧 Linux. 🪟 Windows has only been tested using WSL2.

-**Runtime:** Node 18+, npm
+**Runtime:** Node 20+, pnpm

 **Additional Packages:** graphicsmagick

 ## Installation

-- Ensure Node 18+ and npm are available.
+- Ensure Node 20+ and pnpm are available.
 If Node is not installed or less than the required version, you can run `./setup.sh` which will download a compatible runtime using [nvm](https://github.com/nvm-sh/nvm#about).
 - Clone the repository and open a terminal in the project directory.
-- Run `npm install` to download package dependencies.
+- Run `pnpm install` to download package dependencies.
 - Copy `.env.sample` to `.env`.
 - If you have an existing discord application you wish to use, set `DISCORD_TOKEN` in `.env`, e.g. `DISCORD_TOKEN=abc`.
 Otherwise, proceed to the next section.